-With quite a few big holidays looming, many people are gearing up to send holiday greeting cards, so this is the perfect time to remind everyone how to make last names plural.
-(Hint: doing so does NOT involve an apostrophe.)
+As the holiday season approaches each year and people gear up to send holiday greeting cards, we need a reminder about how to make last names plural.
+(Hint: Doing so does NOT involve an apostrophe.)

-If we stop to think about it, most of us know that apostrophes make words possessive, not plural.
-But when we get in a hurry, it’s easy to make the mistake of using an apostrophe when we don’t need one.
+If we stop to think about it, most of us will remember that apostrophes make words possessive, not plural.
+But when we are tired or pressed for time, it’s easy to include an apostrophe where we don’t need one.

 Let’s See What You Already Know